JFelling/git_datenight/README.txt

   3. Functionality to allow users to add new location options.
   4. Ability to categorize ideas as indoor/outdoor, warm weather/cold weather, etc.
   5. Functionality to interface with a weather application and suggest ideas that are weather appropriate (ex. only indoor ideas if it is forecast to rain).
-  6. Furhter filters for date nights.
+  6. Further filters for date nights.
   7. User logins and profiles, which could include the ability to maintin a history of date ideas generated and/or used, track submitted date ideas, share photos  from dates, and rate and review date idea experiences.
+  8. Functionality to prevent users adding date ideas that are inappropriate or gibberish.

 ACKNOWLEDGEMENTS
 Thank you to my dad for help troubleshooting!